MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-development-overview.md

 The end-to-end tutorial series provides hands-on contact with common interactive UX components and scenarios.
 You'll work through the project setup, adding interactions to the scene, and deploying to a device or emulator.
 All you need is Windows 10, an emulator, and Visual Studio 2019.

+## Debugging

+To debug an app running on HoloLens 2 with Visual Studio, follow the instructions here for [debugging an installed UWP app on a remote device](https://docs.microsoft.com/en-us/visualstudio/debugger/debug-installed-app-package?view=vs-2019#remote).

 ## Performance

 Developing for mixed reality comes with performance checkpoints that depend on the platform.
 A HoloLens 2 app must run at 60 frames per second for holograms to appear stable and responsive.
-Luckily, Unreal provides [performance recommendations](performance-recommendations-for-unreal.md) for achieving this in your applications.
+Luckily, we have [performance recommendations](performance-recommendations-for-unreal.md) for achieving this in your Unreal applications.

 ## Guides to specific features